 Avoiding these mistakes keeps the space visually balanced and comfortable.

-Designer Tips for Using Magenta Without Overpowering a Room
+Designer Tips for Using Magenta For a Room

 When these elements work together, magenta becomes a feature rather than a distraction.

-Bring Drama and Balance to Your Home With the Right Flooring
+Bring Balance to Your Home With the Right Flooring

 Magenta is one of the most expressive colours in interior design.
 When used carefully, it can introduce personality, elegance, and visual depth to a home.
 The key is balance.
 Strong colours always rely on foundational design elements such as flooring, materials, and textures to create harmony within the space.